ecoflow river 2

 ⚡ LFP vs NMC — Why This Matters at This Size

-The Jackery Explorer 300 Plus (similar size) uses NMC battery with 500 cycles.
-The River 2 uses LFP with 3,000 cycles — six times the lifespan.
-For a station this small, you'll likely use it frequently.
-The LFP pays off within 2-3 years.
+The older Jackery Explorer 500 uses an NMC battery with ~500 cycles.
+The River 2 uses LFP with 3,000 cycles — six times the lifespan at a similar price.
+For a station you'll use frequently, the chemistry difference pays off within 2-3 years of regular use.

 AC Fast Charging — 1 Hour to Full

 The River 2 pulls 200W from a wall outlet, hitting 80% in 40 minutes and a full charge in 60 minutes.
-Compare that to the Jackery Explorer 300 Plus (4 hours) or Bluetti EB3A (1.5 hours but smaller battery).
+Compare that to the Jackery Explorer 500 (7+ hours) or Bluetti EB3A (1.5 hours but smaller battery).
+Even the Jackery Explorer 300 Plus — a direct competitor — takes 2 hours.

 Solar Charging — Adequate

-With 110W max solar input, the River 2 recharges fully in about 3-4 hours of peak sun with a 110W panel.
-That's fine for a station this size — you're not going off-grid for weeks with 256Wh anyway.
+With 110W max solar input, the River 2 recharges fully in about 3-4 hours of peak sun with a matching panel.
+Fine for a station this size — you're not going off-grid for weeks with 256Wh anyway.

 Car Charging — 4-5 Hours